Cynthia Hedge-Morrell

-Cynthia Hedge-Morrell (born September 4, 1947) is an African-American teacher, a former school administrator, and a Democratic politician from New Orleans, Louisiana.
+Cynthia Hedge-Morrell (born September 4, 1947) is a teacher, former school administrator, and Democratic politician from New Orleans, Louisiana.
 She served on the New Orleans City Council from 2005 to 2014.

 Education

-Hedge-Morrell holds a Bachelor of Administration in Elementary Education from the University of New Orleans and a Master of Science from Loyola University New Orleans.
+Hedge-Morrell earned a bachelor’s degree in Elementary Education from the University of New Orleans and a master's degree from Loyola University New Orleans.

 Political life

-Hedge-Morrell was elected to New Orleans City Council in a special election on April 2, 2005.
-Hedge-Morrell instead defeated a Republican candidate, Eustis J. Guillemet, Jr. (born January 1934), 4,959 votes (84.5 percent) to 912 (15.5 percent).
+Hedge-Morrell won a special election to the New Orleans City Council on April 2, 2005, defeating Republican Eustis J. Guillemet, Jr. with 84.5% of the vote.

 Hedge-Morrell was re-elected in 2006 but with a reduced majority.
 A number of her colleagues faced voter dissatisfaction stemming from the aftermath of Hurricane Katrina.
 Mayor Ray Nagin won re-election only after facing a much tougher challenge than expected before the hurricane and half of the members who wished to stay were not returned to the city council.

-In 2007, Hedge-Morrell faced a political scandal when she was pulled over by Louisiana State Police for driving 100 mph on Interstate 10.
-She yelled at the state trooper, "Do you know who I am? ...
-What the hell are you stopping me for?"
-She later apologized for the incident.
+In 2007, Hedge-Morrell was pulled over for speeding on Interstate 10.
+She later apologized for her remarks during the incident.

 She appeared in the documentary political film directed by Leslie Carde America Betrayed (2008).

-In 2014, Hedge-Morrell was term-limited in her District D council seat and instead ran unsuccessfully for the Division 2 at-large seat.
-She was defeated by a two-to-one margin by her fellow Democrat, Jason Williams.
+In 2014, term limits prevented Hedge-Morrell from seeking re-election in District D. She ran for the Division 2 at-large seat but lost to fellow Democrat Jason Williams by a two-to-one margin.